Columbian Harmony Cemetery: Headstone controversy

 The relocation agreement did not cover the existing memorials and monuments.
 According to the Maryland Historical Trust, none of the original grave markers were retained.
 Furthermore, most of the remains at Columbian Harmony Cemetery were transferred and reburied without identifying which person was being reburied.
 Grave markers were sold as scrap.

 The fate of many of the original markers remained a mystery for almost a half-century.
 In 2009, hikers found a large number of headstones in the riprap lining the banks of the Potomac River, on privately owned land near Caledon State Park in King George County, Virginia.
 Virginia State Senator Richard Stuart, who bought the land in 2016, enlisted Virginia historians to trace the origin of the headstones; they were determined to have come from Columbian Harmony.

 Because the headstones were adjacent to the state park, the Virginia Department of Conservation and Recreation could only turn them over to a nonprofit.
-With the assistance of Virginia Governor Ralph Northam, an agreement was signed by the state of Virginia, state of Maryland, the District of Columbia, and the History, Arts, and Science Action Network (HASAN; a nonprofit based in Lynchburg, Virginia.
-The grave markers will be turned over to the nonprofit, and National Harmony has agreed to allow the nonprofit to place them on the appropriate graves at the cemetery.
+With the assistance of Virginia Governor Ralph Northam, an agreement was signed by the state of Virginia, state of Maryland, the District of Columbia, and the History, Arts, and Science Action Network (HASAN, a nonprofit based in Lynchburg, Virginia).
+The grave markers are planned to be turned over to the nonprofit, and National Harmony has agreed to allow the nonprofit to place them on the appropriate graves at the cemetery.
 The two organizations are also working to create a memorial garden inside the main gate of the cemetery.
 Stuart said he will work to create a parklike memorial along the Potomac to recognize any headstones that cannot be reclaimed.
 The government of the District of Columbia said it will assist in researching the history of those buried at Columbian Harmony.

+As of February 2021, only 55 headstones of the estimated thousands had been recovered.